skn3/forme/README.md

 ## <a name="apiComponent"></a> Component API

-A component can call **any** configuration methods by using the same naming convention.
+A component can call **any** input configuration methods by using the same naming convention.
 Simply prefix with *"input"*:

 E.g.:
 - **.inputName()**